 Inventories include such assets that are held for sale in the ordinary course of business (finished goods), that are in the process of production for such sale (work in progress), and that are consumed in the production process or in the rendering of services (materials and supplies).
 Inventories are measured at the lower of cost and net realizable value.
 Historical costs or costs of sales are determined based on weighted average costs.
-Costs of sales include both costs that are directly incurred in production and overheads that can be allocated to the production process, including reasonable depreciation on production facilities.
+Costs of sales include both costs that are directly incurred in production facilities.
 Financing costs are not included, but are instead recognized as an expense in the period in which they occur.
 Net realizable value is the estimated selling price in the ordinary course of business less the estimated costs of completion and the estimated costs necessary to make the sale.